 Goodfluence Tour Sustainability

 Most who know me consider my life a shining example of sustainable living.
 I straight up represent this lifestyle more than almost anyone I know and it is my life, my work, and my greatest passion.
 This may sound a bit arrogant but I only intend to be realistic and transparent so that my next sentence will really hit home.
-In reality, even with my constant attention to the details of sustainability, my daily actions leave a sasquatch-sized footprint on earth in comparison to the humans of a few centuries ago.
-To live sustainably today in America, as well as many other parts of the world, is a constant battle against destructive systems highly integrated into our daily lives.
+In reality, even with my constant attention to the details of sustainability, my daily actions leave a sasquatch-sized footprint on Earth in comparison to the humans of a few centuries ago.
+To live sustainably today in America, and many other parts of the world, is a constant battle against destructive systems highly integrated into our daily lives.
 Every gulp or bite, every flick of a switch or turn of a faucet, every purchase you make or don’t make, every piece of junk you place in the black bin or the blue bin, every mile you move that magnificent body of yours, you my friend, have an impact.
 The problem is that the majority of the systems in place designed to accommodate these simple actions focus on profit and brush people and the planet off the plate like a couple of dried bread crumbs.
 It’s not easy to be the green man or woman of the 21st century, but it is very possible and I’m going to help you.
 Now you or I could simply run off to the woods and live off the land to reduce our footprint drastically but I want to hang out with all my friends, live in modern society, and enjoy my comforts and as I’m sure you’d like to do as well.
 So I’m going to help you wherever you are today on your path and I’m going to try to make it enjoyable for you and the people in your life.

 Part 1: The Philosophy of Sustainability

-Self Education: You must teach yourself constantly to understand the world around you and how your actions affect it.
-We are not taught how our actions affect the world and often are prevented from learning intentionally in order to benefit the few at the determent of the many.
+Self Education: You must constantly teach yourself to understand the world around you and how your actions affect it.
+We are not taught how our actions affect the world and are often prevented from learning intentionally in order to benefit the few at the determent of the many.
 The less you know, the easier of a target you are to the systems sucking the cash from your bank account and the freedom from your veins.
 It would not be to the best interest of their pocket books to educate you on their products and services, and our schools and government aren’t teaching much, if any, on these issues either.
 You must educate yourself to achieve freedom.
 I recommend documentaries, books, blogs, select non-profits and websites as tools to educate and inspire you.